laminair/debs-2020-gc/README.md

 # DEBS 2020 GC
 This project came to live in the framework of my Master's Thesis at @ TU Munich which was rewarded with a M.Sc.
-Information Systems in December 2020.
+Information Systems in November 2020.
 Due to time constraints this solution was never submitted officially.
 However, the performance metrics revealed substantial potential of pairing Barsim et. al's approach with reactive programming, precisely ReactiveX.